Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 Look in the lower right of the picture above to see the store.

 Delaney Park opened as Anchorage's first air strip in the summer of 1924.
-At one time, a Golf Course shared the field.
-Golfers were instructed to give the planes the right of way.
+At one time, a Golf Course shared the field with a warning to give planes the right of way.

-The Park Strip brings back fun memories of summers playing in the kiddy wading pool, exploring the train engine, or going to the park to enjoy a day at a visiting circus.
+The Park Strip brings back fun memories of summers playing in the kiddy wading pool, exploring the train engine, or going to the park to enjoy a day with a visiting circus.